River Idle: Drainage

 The banks of the river below Bawtry have been raised so that the river acts as a high level carrier for the drainage of the surrounding land.
 The area between the river and the Chesterfield Canal to the south and the Warping Drain to the north is drained by a network of drainage ditches, which are connected to the river by sluices and pumping stations.
 Water is pumped from the ditches to avoid flooding of agricultural land, although the pumping station at Gringley can operate in reverse, supplying water to the ditches for irrigation when required.

 The outflow into the River Trent is controlled by a pumping station and two sluices.
 A vertical sluice gate protects the entrance to the Idle, and the pumping station and another sluice are situated further back.
 When the water level in the Trent is low, the sluice gates allow water to leave the Idle by gravity, but at high tide, four electric pumps are used to pump the outflow into the space between the sluice gates until it can again discharge by gravity.
 The pumping station was commissioned in 1981, and was the largest all-electric pumping station in Britain at the time.
 When all four pumps are operating, it can discharge 2,124 tons per minute (3,059 Mld).
+This was part of the larger River Idle Improvements Scheme, a project completed in 1982 to improve flood defences and land drainage on the lower River Idle.

+The pumping station can pump around half of the peak flood flow of the river.
+When this is not sufficient to cope with the volume of water, there are two major areas within the Idle Washlands where the water spills over spill weirs to flood the surrounding land.
+Both can hold over 5.5 e6impgal, and are therefore classed as reservoirs under the terms of the Reservoirs Act 1975.
+They are located to the east of Misson, on either side of Slaynes Lane, and to the west of Misson at North Carr Drain, between the river and Line Bank.

 A large drainage ditch called The Mother Drain runs parallel to the lower river for the final 10 mi.
-This was constructed between 1796 and 1801 by the engineer Thomas Dyson, to collect water from the low-lying land to the south of the river.
+This was authorised by the Everton, etc. (Nottinghamshire) Drainage, etc. Act 1796 (36 Geo 3 c.
+99) and constructed between 1796 and 1801 by the engineer Thomas Dyson, to collect water from the low-lying land to the south of the river.
 Vermuyden's single sluice was replaced by a triple sluice at this time.
 The Mother Drain was pumped into the river by two pumping stations at Misterton Soss, the first example of steam engines being used for land drainage outside of the Fens.
+The Mother Drain ran from Bawtry to Misterton, although it was authorised to continue to the Trent, and in 1812 William Jessop recommended completing the works and installing a steam pumping engine at the exit sluice.
+The drain was extended in 1816, but it was 1828 before the pumping engine was added.